Brown Sugar Syrup

 Made with just brown sugar and water, light or dark brown sugar can be used to make the syrup.

-RELATED: Vanilla Simple Syrup
+RELATED: Gingerbread Syrup

 Recipe Highlights